-Refer to Note 4(29) for the accounting policy on revenue recognition.
-The Group's sale revenues from Tin Plate products for the year ended December 31, 2017 was NT\$19,681,735 thousand.
+Refer to Note 4(27) for the accounting policy on revenue recognition.
+The Company's sales revenues for the year ended December 31, 2017 was NT\$17,001,461 thousand.

-The primary business of Ton Yi Industrial Corp. and its subsidiaries is Tin Plate products.
-The Group has a large volume of transactions from sales of numerous kinds of products to a wide range of customers in many different countries such as Taiwan, Asia, Europe, America, etc. For sales transactions with the group's customers and dealers who are from remote districts, it would require more time to verify the existence and accuracy of sales revenue.
+The primary business of Ton Yi Industrial Corp. is selling Tin Plate products.
+The Company has a large volume of transactions from sales of numerous kinds of products to a wide range of customers in many different countries such as Taiwan, Asia, Europe, America, etc. For the customers and dealers who are from remote districts, the substantive of sales revenue need more time for verification.
+This matter also exists in the subsidiaries of Ton Yi Industrial Corp. (investments accounted for under equity method).
 Thus, the existence of sales revenue has been identified as a key audit matter.